 If you have just purchased it, you must wait several weeks for it to dry before it can accept wood stain.
 It’s also not advised to install it immediately.
 You should leave it for a few days, so the chemicals can work.

-The Klin process involves putting fresh boards in a chamber where humidity, temperature, and air circulation can be controlled to reduce the moisture content in the wood.
+The Kiln process involves putting fresh boards in a chamber where humidity, temperature, and air circulation can be controlled to reduce the moisture content in the wood.
 After installing ADAT and KDAT pressure-treated boards, you must wait 2-3 days for the glue between the boards to dry before staining.

 You can stain old and already installed pressure-treated wood immediately as they are often dry.
 But, check the moisture content in the wood by driving a nail into the side of the board and pulling it out.
 If the nail is wet, leave the board to dry for a few days, if the nail isn’t wet, stain immediately.

-Use oil-based (exterior-grade) wood stain on pressure-treated wood.
+Use oil-based (exterior-grade) wood stain over pressure-treated wood.
 Pressure-treated boards are often used outdoors and exposed to outdoor elements, friction, foot traffic, dust, and cleaning liquids, so apply a finish strong enough to protect it from these elements.

 Oil-based wood stains penetrate the pores deeply, which means they have good adhesion to the surface.
 Also, its glossy finish will make the boards resistant to moisture and dirt stains, so cleaning and maintenance would be easy.
 They also highlight the beauty of the wood grain.